heroku-examples/analytics-with-kafka-redshift-metabase/README.md

 ## Heroku Connect Data Demo

-**This is an addition to the project above and not required to run** This is an example of showing how Salesforce and Heroku Postgres can be synced using [Heroku Connect](https://www.heroku.com/connect).
+**This is an addition to the project above and not required to run**

+This is an example project of showing how Salesforce and Heroku Postgres can be synced using [Heroku Connect](https://www.heroku.com/connect).

 ## Data Demo Structure

-This project uses `viz` for the web interface to show the chart that represents supply and demand using `fulfillment order` and `purchase order` of products in specific categories in Salesforce and Postgres.
+This project uses `viz` for the web interface to show the chart that represents supply and demand using `fulfillment order` and `purchase order` of products in specific categories in Salesforce.
 This project also uses a `generate_orders` which is a worker automatically creating orders periodically.

-`generate_orders` creates orders and the `viz` shows the chart.
+`generate_orders` creates orders and the `viz` shows the demand chart.

 This project add new routes `/connect` and `/ordercontrol` to the viz app.
 `/connect` show the demand chart and `/ordercontrol` gives you UI to control the `generate_orders`.